 Because of the timing required with l-theanine, you should typically take your nightly dose about 30 minutes before you head off to sleep.

-How Much L-Theanine Should You Take For Sleep?
+L-Theanine Sleep Dosage: How Much L-Theanine Should You Take For Sleep?

-Many sleep supplements contain trade amounts of l-theanine (20-50mg).
+Many sleep supplements contain trace amounts of l-theanine (20-50mg).
 While, it’s nice of those supplements to have it in their ingredient list, those doses aren’t backed by any studies and it’s likely not enough to actually help you get to sleep.

 Typically, the recommended doses for l-theanine are between 100-200mg.
 It’s typically recommended to limit the upper limit consumption of l-theanine to 350mg/day.